 - Eugene O'Neill's Long Day's Journey Into Night is four acts.

 - George Bernard Shaw's play Man and Superman (which has nothing to do with the DC Comics character) is an odd case.
 It consists of four acts, but the third act, "Don Juan in Hell", is essentially an entirely separate one-act play stuck in the middle of a standard three-act play.
 Performances of Man and Superman frequently skip it, and "Don Juan in Hell" is often performed as a play in its own right.

 From Renaissance to Neoclassical this was the standard.
-Theatre at this time was based off of Aristotle's and Horace's works (as they were understood at the time) since Classical theatre was considered ideal.
+Theatre at this time was based on Aristotle's and Horace's works (as they were understood at the time) since Classical theatre was considered ideal.
 The five act structure was incredibly strict (especially in the Neoclassical period), it wasn't until Romanticism and Melodrama that this structure fell out of fashion.
 Few modern productions have a full-length intermission between every act (though they may give a couple minutes to stretch while the scenery is changed), although this wouldn't have been done at the time either.
 The older five act plays tend to be fairly long, and are often somewhat abridged in modern performances.

 Now might be a good time to discuss scenes: The modern convention, and also that used by a lot of older writers, is that a scene change is only marked when there's a change in location, or the time frame moves forwards a significant amount.
 However, particularly around 1700, during the period known as the Restoration, you get plays such as William Congreve's five-act The Way of the World, where each act takes place in a single location, but every time a character joins or leaves a conversation, a new scene is declared and numbered.
 This can be very, very confusing if you're used to the more standard model.
 This is referred to nowadays as "French Scenes."